centralis22/devdocs/content/en/docs/backend/model.md

 ## SimUser

 `SimUser` is a user who is currently connected to the server.
-It represents a client-server connection, and is not persisted.
+It represents a client-server connection, that is volatile and actively monitored by the program.
+It is not persisted by the database.